NVIDIA/healthcare-on-tap-TRT-TRITON-demo/README.md

-This brach of the repository hosts *Updated* codes for the [Healthcare on Tap](https://event.on24.com/eventRegistration/EventLobbyServlet?target=reg20.jsp&partnerref=devnws&eventid=2355478&sessionid=1&key=F89A7BE8742F98334CEDDA4E86A6D5F0&regTag=1055756&sourcepage=register) series webinar titled "Deeper Dive into TensorRT and TRITON" recorded on 08/06/2020.
+This branch of the repository hosts *Updated* codes for the [Healthcare on Tap](https://event.on24.com/eventRegistration/EventLobbyServlet?target=reg20.jsp&partnerref=devnws&eventid=2355478&sessionid=1&key=F89A7BE8742F98334CEDDA4E86A6D5F0&regTag=1055756&sourcepage=register) series webinar titled "Deeper Dive into TensorRT and TRITON" recorded on 08/06/2020.

 **These codes use newer containers and work with V2 TRITON API.
 [Check here](https://github.com/triton-inference-server/server/blob/master/docs/v1_to_v2.md) for more details.**